 Her enthusiasm for art in community has inspired her to create projects and curate exhibitions like The Monotype Marathon/San Jose, CA and First Friday Artwalk and Steamroller Printing/Mazatlan.
 She organized Plastic Madness, a travelling exhibition, inviting artists to create works from throw away plastics to focus on this global problem.

-Her book, Art & Sacred Sites: Connecting with Spirit of Place published in May 2014, led to the launch of this blog, and continues to connect her with audiences through talks in museums, galleries, and community centers.
-Rogers teaches “Monotype in Mazatlán” workshops and organizes Art Vacations to Oaxaca and Guanajuato and will add Peru to the itinerary in the near future.
+Her book, Art & Sacred Sites: Connecting with Spirit of Place published in 2014, led to the launch of this blog, and continues to connect her with audiences through talks in museums, galleries, and community centers.
+Rogers teaches monotype printing workshops in San Miguel de Allende and organizes Art Vacations to Oaxaca, Guanajuato and Peru.

-Roger’s artwork has been exhibited internationally in museums and galleries and is in many public and private collections including public artworks in the San Francisco Bay Area.
+Her artwork has been exhibited internationally in museums and galleries and is in many public and private collections including public artworks in the San Francisco Bay Area.
 Her work has been featured on the covers of Inquiring Mind and M! magazines and her Mazatlán studio has been featured on Alaska Airlines’s Nextstop TV.